XM23-Pipeline-CPU/XM23-CPU/README.md

 Shows a list of all registers as well as the Program Status Word (PSW) bits (see XM23 Architecture - Registers), and the current value in the instruction register.
 Note that the program counter is simply register 7 (R7), so that is the value of the program counter.

 #### Modify Registers
-Allows you to set any valid (#0000 - #FFFF) value to any register and it will be changed imidietly and be used when the program is continued.
+Allows you to set any valid (0x0000 - 0xFFFF) value to any register and it will be changed imidietly and be used when the program is continued.

 #### View Memory
 Prompts the user to enter a memory range that they are interested in viewing the contents of.